moodlebox/moodlebox.net/content/help/support-the-moodlebox-project.en.md

 A contribution allows to participate in the costs for the hosting of the website.
 It boosts and increases the motivation to continue the work on the project MoodleBox.

-As of february 14, 2018, the project MoodleBox collected 265€ in donations.
+As of march 7, 2018, the project MoodleBox collected 305€ in donations.
 This amount enabled the payment of the subscription fees for the domain names: moodlebox.net, moodlebox.org, moodlebox.me, moodlebox.fr, moodlebox.de and moodlebox.ch, as well as the web hosting subscription for just over one year.

 ### Make a donation to support MoodleBox